Ancient Ways for Modern Times

 My Grandmother is a Catholic Witch.
 She makes offerings to the saints, special gifts to specific saints for different issues.
 Healing animals, finding lost objects, mesenges to the dead and such.
 Folk magic does not necesarily have to be Pagan, as in earth worship/celebrating based.

-I do not consider ceremonial magic to be Pagan, as it uses a Judaic base of Kabahla.
+I do not consider ceremonial magic to be Pagan, as it often relies a biblical base.
 What do you think?
-Can Kabalah and its related offshoots really be considered Pagan?
+Can Kabbalahh and other biblically based pratices be considered Pagan?

 Absolutely not.

 Pagan means nature-based.
-Kabala is not in the least Pagan.
-It is the exact opposite, transcending even nominal Judaism; it rises into the realm of the supernal.
+Kabbalah and similar practices are not in the least Pagan (although Paganism may inspire portions of their practices).
+It is the exact opposite, transcending even nominal Judaism; it rises into the realm of supernal monotheism.

 Sorry for any confusion.
 I have a degree in Religious Studies and forget that I'm talking to regular people sometimes (not meaning anything derogitory).

-A pagan is pretty similar to a witch, but a WITCH can be from ANY religion, as other members have stated.
-PAGANS tend to come from religions which are earth-based and tend to have more than one deity.
+A Pagan is pretty similar to a Witch in most areas, but a Witch can be from ANY religion, as other members have stated.
+Pagans tend to come from religions which are earth-based and tend to have more than one deity.
+In general usuage, this also applies to most Witches.

 Does this make sense?
 Let me know and I can get really specific, just might have to do some citations is all.

-[JofA]: "Christianity, including Catholicism, is the blending of Pagan and Jewish beliefs and practices -- see my http://allfaith. com/Religions/ Noahide/way4. html for more on this.
+"Christianity, including Catholicism, is the blending of Pagan and Jewish beliefs and practices.
 Many Christian rites etc. are Pagan-based, if not technically Pagan."

 ["F"]: This is true in that Christianity is a blending of MANY faiths; not just Judaism.
 They borrowed a lot from the state religions of Rome at the genesis of this religion, the "mystery" cults as they called them.
 The Christians got their themes of the "dying and resurrecting God" from some of these cults.